cwise24/snopsy/docs/module3/module3.rst

 Module 3
 =========

-This is not necessarily a module of training, this is a reference to all pieces that went into this high level course.
+This is not necessarily a module of training, this is a reference to all pieces that went into this build and references for anyone wanting to build their own RTD site.

 .. toctree::
    :maxdepth: 1